 - Frequently asked executive questions about the project team performance

-- Take an Agile approach to creating reports and metrics by giving executives the tools and resources to create meaningful metrics iteratively.
+- Take an Agile approach to create reports and metrics by giving executives the tools and resources to create meaningful metrics iteratively.

 4. Find a champion among the executive stakeholders

 No fundamental move as strategic as moving to Agile project management is going to happen unless you have a champion among your executive stakeholders.
-Here’s a strategy to consider:
+Consider this strategy: